nishi-panchal/ai-voice-streaming/README.md

 5. As guest:
    - Join using a room code
    - Listen to the streamed audio
-   - See real-time audio visualization
+   - See real-time audio visualization (WIP)

 ## LiveKit Implementation Details